ironhack-labs/lab-dom-ironhack-cart/README.md

 }
 ```

 And finally, we started the `updateSubtotal(product)` function.
-For now, the only thing this function is doing is alerting `Calculate Prices clicked!` when the _Calculate Prices_ button is clicked.
+For now, this function is only alerting `Calculate Prices clicked!` when the _Calculate Prices_ button is clicked.

 <br>